haitanle/catalog-app/vagrant/catalog/README.md

 ### Web App on Browser

 Open web browser to `http://localhost:5000/main` to see the app.
-There should be pre-loaded data on the main page to get started.
+There are pre-loaded data on the main page to get started.

 ## Using the Web App